nanaijoel/ObjectDetection_SE_PR1/README.md

       Available modes:
       IMAGE: Detects shapes and colors in images from the input directory.
       CAMERA: Detects shapes and colors using the webcam.
+      GUI: Different buttons for shapes.
+That way the logger and visualization will only react to the selected shape.
       For example, type python main.py --mode CAMERA to run the application in camera mode.
     - To close the camera or image windows and quit the program, press the 'q' key.